 operate the company’s new manufacturing facility.

 Fortunately, Vasquez and McCormack, the job searcher and the job hirer, found each other through the one service that was able to connect them – Ready to Work New Jersey (RTWNJ).
+Most people would have to find someone after hiring a resume writing service to help them present themselves, so this was a lucky encounter.

 Awarded to the NJ Community College Consortium for Workforce & Economic Development, this federal grant program provides job training, job placement assistance and support services to long-term-unemployed state residents.
 Priority preference is given to US military veterans.
 You can learn more about navigating the recruitment and further education processes as a military veteran by visiting the Upskilled website.
 The program also provides on-the-job training salary reimbursements of up to $10,000 to participating employers.